Fermented Potatoes

 Ingredients:

-2 teaspoons/10g of loose black tea, or 2 black*** tea bags. ***(what about decaf ? see note below) English breakfast, Oolong, or orange pekoe are great.
-You could also use green.
-(1/2 recipe; 1 teabag)
+1 teaspoons of loose black tea, or 1 black tea bag.
+English breakfast, Oolong, or orange pekoe are great.
+You could also use green tea.
+(2X recipe; 2 teabags) ***(decaf? see note below)

-3/4 C sugar (any kind, doesn’t need to be special, I use plain ole’ white sugar) You could also use honey (use 2/3 the amount of honey - it’s sweeter) or maple syrup, or agave etc. It just cannot be fake - the microbes need real carbohydrates to metabolize!
-(1/2 recipe: 3/8 C sugar)
+3/8 C sugar (I use plain white sugar) You could also use honey (use 2/3 the amount of honey - it’s sweeter) or maple syrup, or agave etc. It just cannot be fake - the microbes need real carbohydrates to metabolize!
+(2X recipe: 3/4 C sugar)

 Equipment: